1. Robot exclusion standard

 The aim here is the direct detection of scrapers through a range of techniques including behavioral analysis and digital fingerprinting using specific bot detection and control technology designed for the task.

 As the sheer volume, sophistication and damage potential of web scraping grows, they put a costly and unmanageable strain on security staff and resources.
 Although many software vendors claim to help enterprises address this critical problem, only Distil Network’s unique, more holistic approach provides a truly effective anti-scraping service.

 Through a potent combination of superior technology, human expertise and a wealth of knowledge and experience, Distil provides unprecedented protection from web scraping without affecting the flow of business-critical traffic.
 Finally, security professionals can rest easy, knowing their defense is as sophisticated, adaptable and vigilant as the threat itself.

 Many customers have benefited from Distil’s anti-scraping services.
 These include Funda, a Dutch property sales site, which integrated Distil with AWS and F5 to prevent web scraping of leads; easyJet which put in place a 24-hour automated system for detecting and acting on web scraping activity; and Move, which spent over a year building its own web scraping prevention tools before realising Distil could adapt more rapidly to the changing bot-scape.

-Turning the tables with anti scraping services
+Turning the tables with scraping prevention solutions